Yekon08/React-Hooks-Todo/README.md

 ### `npm install`

-Just do npm install or npm i to install all the dependencies that the project need to work
+Just do npm install or npm i to install all the dependencies that the project need to work.

 ### `npm start`